-Johnny Depp’s Rumored Girlfriend Polina Glen Hides From Paparazzi In Russia Amid News Of Romance
+Johnny Depp’s Rumored Girlfriend, Polina Glen, Hides From Paparazzi In Russia Amid News Of Romance

 Sources say Glen had returned to her hometown for a dance event earlier in the month.

 While Glen was not willing to speak to the press, her father was, though not for very long.
-He said he had known his daughter’s relationship since the beginning of last year and that it was very old information, but would not reveal much more than that.
+He said he had known of his daughter’s relationship since the beginning of last year and that it was very old information, but would not reveal much more than that.

 “I will not give an interview without Polina’s permission.
 Her personal life is her own thing.
 So I cannot tell you about it.”

-Glen was first pictured embracing Depp at a hotel in Belgrade, Serbia earlier this year, and has also been spotting walking with him in a photo from May 2018 when he was touring in Moscow with his band, The Hollywood Vampires.
+Glen was first pictured embracing Depp at a hotel in Belgrade, Serbia, earlier this year, and has also been spotting walking with him in a photo from May of 2018 when he was touring in Moscow with his band, The Hollywood Vampires.

 Johnny Depp's new go-go dancer girlfriend Polina Glen returns to Russia as she 'hides out in her father's flat' https://t.co/hB2F1MhTwP